gauntlt/gauntlt/README.md

 ## ROADMAP

 Gauntlt is under active development and we appreciate your suggestions and bug reports.
-We aim to be very responsive and friendly while adhering to a consistent design based on minimalism and extensibility.
+We aim to be very responsive and friendly while adhering to a consistent design based on minimalism, simplicity and extensibility.

 ## LICENSE